This post includes affiliate links.

 R2 -19: *1 dc and 1 sc in the same stitch, skip 1 st, repeat from * all around

 The number of rounds depend on the head size (remember that the brim counts in height).

-Once you finish, cut about a foot of yarn and then weave the yarn in and out every 1/2 – 1 inch.
-Then pull and close the hole.
+Once you finish, cut about 12 inches of yarn and then weave the yarn in and out every 1/2 – 1 inch.
+Then pull tightly to close the hole.
 Fasten off and weave in the ends.